-5 Ways to Brighten your Projector
+5 Steps to a Brighter Projector

 I have done it a thousand times.
 I’ve turned on the projector in my room or at my event and wanted it to have just that little extra punch.
 But here’s what I’ve learned, the brightness menu item really doesn’t do anything, right?
 Maybe it’s there so we psychologically think we’re improving our projector output levels.

 So how do you brighten your projector if you can’t just increase the projector setting within the internal menu?
 Here are 5 ways to brighten your projector that I’ve learned throughout the years to get a little better punch out of your projected images and make those projectors look a bit brighter.